David Mancuso has left us but he gave New York City something to look back on.

 "During this time, I would go out to rent parties.
 They were at someone's apartment, or somebody would throw an event, and it would be just to raise money for the rent.

-So I had this loft space on Broadway and in order to pay rent, I threw some parties between '65 and '70.
-It worked out really well.
-About half a dozen of them happened over that five-year period of time, even though I always say The Loft started in 1970". -https://en.wikipedia.org/wiki/The_Loft_(New_York_City)
+So I had this loft space on Broadway and to pay rent, I threw some parties between '65 and '70.
+It worked out well.
+About half a dozen of them happened over those five years, even though I always say The Loft started in 1970". -https://en.wikipedia.org/wiki/The_Loft_(New_York_City)

 This eventually became a regular Saturday night event, starting around midnight and running until the morning.